 In contrast to his pious concerns for the president’s soul, Butler allegedly took part in smuggling confiscated Southern cotton for his personal gain and pilfered household items of New Orleans residents.
 Although authorities never charged or convicted him for these acts, local citizens frequently referred to Butler as “Spoons,” a tongue-in-cheek reference to the disappearance of personal silverware.

 Butler’s infamy went beyond New Orleans or Louisiana.
 Throughout the Confederacy, Butler was so reviled that many Southerners referred to him as “Beast Butler” or, more succinctly, as “the Beast.”
-President Jefferson Davis went so far as to issue General Order 111 on December 24, 1862, labeling his former political supporter as “a felon deserving of capital punishment,” and “an outlaw and common enemy of mankind.”
-Davis stated that Southerners ever captured Butler, the much-despised general should “be immediately executed by hanging.”
+President Jefferson Davis went so far as to issue General Order, No. 111 on December 24, 1862, labeling his former political supporter as “a felon deserving of capital punishment,” and “an outlaw and common enemy of mankind.”
+Davis stated that if Southerners ever captured Butler, the much-despised general should “be immediately executed by hanging.”

 Relieved of Command